daviduhden/openbar/README.md

 `openbar` is a status bar written in C99 designed for `cwm` (or other window managers) on OpenBSD.
 Any contribution is highly appreciated.

-> Currently this project does not support other operating systems nor does the maintainer have any intention of working on it.
+> Currently, this project does not support other operating systems, nor does the maintainer have any intention of working on it.

 **CAVEATS:** This version is still in development and testing.
 It has been tested on a few machines, but it may not work on all systems and could potentially cause issues.
 Use with caution and at your own risk.
 Feedback is welcome and appreciated.